bridgetownrb/bridgetown/bridgetown-website/src/_docs/variables.md

 ---
 title: Variables
-order: 19
+order: 20
 top_section: Templates
 category: variables
 ---

 Bridgetown traverses your site looking for files to process.
 Any files with [front matter](/docs/front-matter/) are subject to processing.
-For each of these files, Bridgetown makes a variety of data available via the [Liquid](/docs/liquid/).
+For each of these files, Bridgetown makes a variety of data available via the [Liquid](/docs/liquid/) template language.
 The following is a reference of the available data.

 ## Global Variables